RandomInfaredAccess/UEXPtoAWB/README.md

 # UEXPtoAWB
-A python script that automates and converts UEXP files form Jump Force to a AWB file.
+A python script that automates and converts UEXP files from Jump Force to a AWB file.